Land of the Ancestors

 offers world-class fishing and cultural programs.

 In January 2020, the Łutsël K’é Dene First Nation (LKDFN) became the proud owners of Frontier Lodge, located just a few kilometres from our community on Tu Nedhé (Great Slave Lake).
+A board of directors made up of community members guides lodge operations.

 For decades, our members have worked as expert guides at Frontier, as well as in other positions, sharing their deep knowledge of our homelands with fishers who come from all over the world to catch enormous lake trout, as well as northern pike and grayling.